vely1012/idyomVKino/README.md

 ## Functionality ⚙️

-The goal of this project is creating front-end part for the imaginary movie-theater with such user functions as:
+user functionality must include such features as:
 - browsing the film feed for different dates
 - choosing a seance for the film
 - configuring seats for a ticket to book